renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 *package.ceylon*
 {% highlight ceylon %}
-"Package for our initial program." shared package helloCeylon;
+"Package for our initial program." shared package hello.ceylon;
 {% endhighlight %}

-Finally, you should also have a source file called `run.ceylon` inside the `helloCeylon` package with the following contents:
+Finally, you should also have a source file called `run.ceylon` inside the `hello.ceylon` package with the following contents:

 *run.ceylon*
 {% highlight ceylon %}
-"Run the module `helloCeylon`." shared void run() {
+"Run the module `hello.ceylon`." shared void run() {

 }